 If you meet one of the above criteria and think you could benefit from support with your application, please see here further information about our Portfolio Support Scheme.

 Grants and bursaries

-Drawing Year students receive a 50% discount on Winsor & Newton materials purchased directly through the School and a 10% discount at most other local art shops.
+Drawing Year students receive discounts at most major London art shops.
 Students also receive free entry to all Royal Academy exhibitions.